freqtrade/freqtrade/docs/backtesting.md

 - To change the exchange used to download the tickers, use `--exchange`.
 Default is `bittrex`.
 - To use `pairs.json` from some other folder, use `--pairs-file some_other_dir/pairs.json`.
 - To download ticker data for only 10 days, use `--days 10`.
+- Use `--timeframes` to specify which tickers to download.
+Default is `--timeframes 1m 5m` which will download 1-minute and 5-minute tickers.

 For help about backtesting usage, please refer to